for-l00p/meetup_rsvp_prediction/README.md

 I started off with regression models and then tried a different approach by framing this into a classification question by creating headcount bins.
 Because there was a lot of rich information in the event descriptions, I conducted NLP analysis via topic modeling to find latent topics within the events themselves, across all categories.
 I used those topics as features in the model.

 Lastly, I looked at the NYC-based members and clustered similar members based on the interests and groups that they provided on their meetup profiles.
+The benefit of clustering is that the boundaries generated can be applied to member segmentation for marketing/advertising application.

 ## Data Cleaning